We Will Rock You

 Appears on: Unreleased

-One of the highlights of the BBC Sessions.
+Queen's sixth BBC Radio session was recorded in October 1977 at Maida Vale Studio 4; this We Will Rock You version is one of the highlights of all the BBC Sessions.
 This version begins with a new recording of the standard first verses of the "slow" version that appears on the album take.
 After the guitar solo, there is a reading from Siddartha by Herman Hesse.
 The remaining part of the song is the only studio version of the "fast" version of We Will Rock You (which Queen used to play at live concerts).
 This is an awesome version and worth tracking down.
 A crown jewel in the unreleased catalogue.

 We Will Rock You (BBC Session 6 Edit) 2:44